 Use-case bugs increased.
 Although the raising number of change requests by the business analyst and the designers was the main cause, developers could not decline ad-hoc requests.
 The reason was that the developers did not have enough domain knowledge in order to argue with the business analyst and the designers.
 Though TDD helped the developers to learn more about the architecture and the system, it was insufficient for becoming knowledgeable in the domain.
 It was desired to find a measure so the developers would learn more about the domain and the use-cases.

 We were not able to detect use-case bugs and regressions promptly.
 We implemented component tests by applying TDD, but could not detect the use-case bugs.
 Due to many interactions inherent to the smartphone, the screen functions tended to be complicated.
 The smartphone application has many interactions among screens, gestures, external services and so on.
 At that time, it took about three days to detect and fix the bugs.
 This was too much time.
-Therefore, it was necessary to build an additional mechanism in order to detect bugs and regressions on the use-case.
+Therefore, it was necessary to build an additional mechanism in order to detect bugs and regressions on use-cases.

 We adapted BDD to solve these challenges quickly.
-We chose Calabash-Android [7], the wrapper of Cucumber [4] for Android, to implement BDD.
+We chose Calabash-Android [7], the wrapper of Cucumber [4] for Android to implement BDD.
 As can be seen in Fig. 3, the Calabash-Android allows to writing use-case scenarios as test cases.
 We used test scenarios to elicit the ideas and requirements from the business analyst and the designers.
 At first, I wrote the test scenarios while asking the business analyst and the designers, and showing these scenarios for finding out if my understanding was correct.
 Thus, we communicated via test cases [1].
 These executable test scenarios also enabled the developers to clarify what they should develop and provide to the users.
 Business analyst, designers, and developers used test scenarios as a common language.
 Additionally, executable test scenarios could detect use-case bugs and regressions promptly and automatically.
 Finally, we used BDD as “Business-facing tests that support the team” [3].

 At that time, there were a lot of change requests, bugs and regressions in one function.
 Therefore, we implemented the BDD test scenarios for that function.
 Specifically, we covered all bugs and regressions found in the function with the BDD scenarios.
 After that, we implemented more and more test scenarios for the product.
 Afterwards it took only five hours to detect and fix use-case bugs and regressions.
 The number of bugs and regressions were decreased by 60%.
 In addition, the test scenarios made the team members more self-confident.
 They considered the test scenarios for bugs and regressions as proofs of their efforts.